Go Practices 101

 We can call the built-in panic

-to make the current goroutine enter panicking status.
+function to create a panic to make the current goroutine enter panicking status.

 Panicking is another way to make a function return.
 Once a panic occurs in a function call, the function call returns immediately and enters its exiting phase.